Signal Transmission

 Introduction

-Signal transmission is critical in understanding high speed digital design.
-Digitial ICs sends down digital bits "0110" down on the wires of the PCB trace at increasing high speed.
-As speed goes up, transmission path becomes an challenge in overall digital design due to signal reflection and noise immunity issues that arises with voltage waves exhibit transmission line effect and signal starts to attenuate at high frequency.
+Signal transmission is critical in understanding high-speed digital design.
+Digital ICs send digital bits "0110" down on the wires of the PCB trace at increasing high speed.
+As speed goes up, the transmission path becomes a challenge in overall digital design due to signal reflection and noise immunity issues that arise with voltage waves exhibiting transmission line effect and the signal starts to attenuate at high frequency.

 Overview